ashchan/tomcat-control-panels/TACAN Panel/README.md

 I design the panel using FreeCAD.
 It consists of three layers.
 The bottom and middle layers are composed and 3D printed as a single object.

-For the top layer I yet have to find a way to make it.
-Not owning a laser or CNC engraver, this needs more experiments and ideas.
+The top layer is either 3D printed then covered with a labels(legends) layer, or cut and engraved with a laser engraver.

 Note the hole diameters are determined by looking at switches, buttons and encoders I have.
 They are likely to not fit for others.